 At a Glance

-- It takes time and consistent effort to see results from medical SEO, with different tactics yielding results over different time frames, from a few days to several months
+• It takes time and consistent effort to see results from medical SEO.
+Some tactics may yield results in a few days while others take several months.

 What is medical SEO?

-You can use several tactics to optimize your website for better search results, including:
+You can use different digital marketing techniques to optimize your website for better organic search results, including:

 First, here’s why doctors should spend their medical practice’s time on SEO.